Experimental Design for Causal Effect Identification: Single C-component Identification

-Theorem \ref{thm:NP-hard} states that any algorithm that solves the min-cost intervention problem, can also solve WMVC with a polynomial overhead.
-It immediately follows that min-cost intervention is NP-hard, and it is hard to approximate within a constant factor less than 1.36.
-On the other hand, as with any other NP-hard problem, certain instances of the min-cost intervention problem can be solved in polynomial-time.
+On the other hand, as with any other NP-complete problem, certain instances of the minimum-cost intervention problem can be solved in polynomial-time.
 An interesting group of such instances are discussed in Appendix \ref{apdx: special case}.
 Despite being restrictive, these special cases might provide useful insights for finding efficient algorithms in more general settings.
-Naturally, Theorem \ref{thm:NP-hard} implies that the algorithms proposed in this paper can aid to solve some other problems in the NP class.
+Naturally, Theorem \ref{thm:reduction2} implies that the algorithms proposed in this paper can aid to solve some other problems in the NP class.